How the Protestant Reformers are Still Changing the World

 Introduction:

 There are many significant Reformers who the Lord raised-up during the time of the Reformation.
 I am going to focus, however, on the four Reformers who made the most important contributions towards the growth and development of a thorough-going Protestant theology–Martin Luther, William Tyndale, John Calvin, and John Knox.
 These four church leaders emphasized the sovereignty of God, the utter sinfulness of humanity, the centrality of God’s justifying grace in salvation, the necessity of preaching the Bible, the proper administration of the Sacraments (Baptism and the Lord’s Supper), and a church structure based on the Bible (i.e. Elder-led).
 As a long-time Presbyterian Minister (since 1980), I am also extraordinarily interested in the development of European Presbyterianism.
-It is the foundation of Presbyterianism in America, To put it succinctly, this article will be a view of the lives and ministries of four Reformers from 30,000 feet!
+It is the foundation of Presbyterianism in America and throughout the entire world, To put it succinctly, this article will be a brief summary of the lives and ministries of four Reformers from 30,000 feet!

 Setting the Stage: Why was the Reformation necessary?